Illustrated Articles

 -

-Chlorpheniramine maleate is given by mouth and is used off label to treat allergic conditions or as a mild sedative.
+Chlorpheniramine maleate is given by mouth and is used off label in cats, dogs, horses, ferrets, and birds to treat allergic conditions or as a mild sedative.
 Common side effects include sleepiness, although other side effects are possible.
-Do not use in pets that are allergic to it or other similar antihistamines, or pets that are undergoing allergy testing within 2 weeks.
-If a negative reaction occurs, please call your veterinary office.

 -